surifirstpin/biplus_documentation/docs/Visualization.md

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/3710ac3eed2b9f9c4f8cee76118256359b3e83cc/images/charts.png)

 ## Line Chart in visualization menu:
-This section explains the editing options for line char Line type displays the information as a series of data points called markers.
+This section explains the editing options for line chart.

+Line type displays the information as a series of data points called markers.
 Below are the list of markers used in Bi+,
 - Spline